heatherjzhou/ClipperQTL/README.md

                     FDR_eGene=0.05,sigGeneSNPPairMethod=NULL,percent=1) #Let the function choose sigGeneSNPPairMethod automatically.
 ```

-Note that `callSigGeneSNPPairs()` only provides a rudimentary analysis
+Please note that `callSigGeneSNPPairs()` only provides a rudimentary
-of significant gene-SNP pairs.
-For a more in-depth analysis, you may try
+analysis of significant gene-SNP pairs.
+For a more in-depth analysis,
-fine-mapping methods such as SuSiE (2020).
+you may try fine-mapping methods such as SuSiE (2020).

+## 4. Memory usage

+ClipperQTL should use no more than a few GB of memory per core on data
+sets with under 1000 individuals and ~20,000 features (this is true for
+both functions in ClipperQTL: `ClipperQTL()` and
+`callSigGeneSNPPairs()`).
+The total memory usage is proportional to the
+number of cores used.
+If memory is a concern, use fewer cores or the
+default number of cores, which is 1 for both functions.

 ## Citation